qserena/11-tenzies/README.md

-# Tenzies - a game with dices
+# Tenzies - a game with dice

 ## Description
 Click the **Roll** button to get new numbers.
 Click the numbers you want to keep.